dvajs/dva/docs/guide/develop-complex-spa.md

 To understand the semantics of the take operation, see the comparison of the two examples:

-Suppose we have an event handler code:
+Suppose we have an event handler:

 ```JavaScript
 someSource.on('click', event => doSomething(event))
 ```

-This code is converted to a generator, which is the following form:
+If we use the generator pattern:

 ```JavaScript
 function* saga() {